xofbd/altair-flask-demo/README.md

 ## Deployment with Docker

 You can deploy and run the application locally using [Docker](https://www.docker.com/).
-After creating a database, you can run `make deploy-docker` or:
+After creating a database, you can run `make docker-run` or:

 1. `docker build -t flask_app .`
-1. `docker run -d -p 5000:5000 flask_app`
+1. `docker run --init --rm -d --publish 127.0.0.1:5000:5000 flask_app`

+Once running, visit `localhost:5000` on your web browser.
 As with other methods, you need to make sure you've created your database and properly configured your `.env.`

 ## License